 Generation Connection Teaching Garden

-Started in 1985, this intergenerational gardening project is designed to connect adults and children through exploration of their mutual interest in life within a garden.
-Integrated in the outdoor garden classroom on the Santa Clara Adult Education campus, the area offers a myriad of different plants and animals for the young children to discover.
-The volunteers maintain spaces in the garden for children to enjoy, and find creative ways to share their love of gardening with children while learning to see the garden through the eyes of the children themselves.
-Although there are rules (walk on paths, stay with guide and ask before you pick or taste), the children are mesmerized by the incredible exploratory journey through the garden.
+Started in 1985, this gardening project is designed to connect adults and children through exploration of life within a garden.
+It uses the outdoor garden classroom on the Santa Clara Adult Education campus and offers many plants and animals for young children to discover.
+Volunteers maintain spaces in the garden for children to enjoy.
+They find creative ways to share their love of gardening with children.
+While doing so, they learn to see the garden through the eyes of the children themselves.
+The children are mesmerized by the incredible exploratory journey through the garden.

 The 'classroom' at the garden

-During the garden tour, under adult supervision, the children have the opportunity to plant seeds, pick and taste seasonal fruits, vegetables, herbs and flowers, drink water out of a leaf, observe insects, hold worms, feed chickens and enjoy being out in nature.
-Annually, about 600 children and 150 adults visit the garden through this program.
+During the garden tour, children have the opportunity to plant seeds, pick and taste seasonal fruits, vegetables, herbs, and flowers, drink water out of a leaf, observe insects, hold worms, feed chickens and enjoy being out in nature.
+About 600 children and 150 adults visit the garden each year through this program.

-If you are interested in volunteering with the Generation Connection, please contact Santa Clara Adult Education at 1840 Benton Street, Santa Clara.
+If you are interested in volunteering, visit the Generation Connection page on the Santa Clara Adult Education website.
+The garden is at 1840 Benton Street, Santa Clara.
 The project meets on Friday mornings during the spring and fall months.